Péter Gulácsi: Hull City (loan)

 On 19 July 2011, he signed a new contract with Liverpool and joined Championship team Hull City in a year-long loan move.
-He made his full debut for Hull in a start of the season clash against recently relegated Blackpool at the KC Stadium.
+He made his full debut for Hull in a start of the season clash against then-recently relegated Blackpool at the KC Stadium.

 He received a knee injury in a 1–0 defeat at Burnley on 31 December 2011 and was substituted for Adriano Basso on the 42nd minute mark, shortly after conceding a goal, scored by Martin Paterson, as a result of a defensive mix-up with Jack Hobbs.
 Following the injury, Gulácsi returned to Liverpool for a scan on his knee.

 On 11 April 2012, Liverpool contacted Hull with a view to recalling Gulácsi from his loan subject to Premier League, Football League and FA approval.
-Liverpool were at that time suffering a goalkeeper crisis, with both Pepe Reina and Doni serving suspensions, leaving Brad Jones as their only remaining senior goalkeeper.
+Liverpool were at that time suffering a goalkeeper shortage, with both Pepe Reina and Doni serving suspensions, leaving Brad Jones as their only remaining senior goalkeeper.
 He finished his time with Hull City with 15 appearances.